Discover Wellington’s Diverse Landscapes on the Southern Walkway

 What Is the Best Time of Year to Walk the Southern Walkway?

-The best time to walk is during summer or early autumn.
-You'll enjoy mild seasonal weather and better trail conditions.
-Avoid winter for cooler temperatures and increased rain, which can affect your experience.
+The ideal time to explore the Southern Walkway is during summer or early autumn.
+Mild weather enhances trail conditions, offering a pleasant experience.
+Winter brings cooler temperatures and rain, which may impact your journey.

 Are Dogs Allowed on the Southern Walkway?